-BA 160 B- Engaged (2 credits)
+BA 160 B- Engaged (3 credits)

-This course is for first-year College of Business majors at OSU-Cascades.
 Understand and accomplish college-level academic work and explore OSU resources and options that will enhance your college experience and success.
 Opportunity to connect with faculty and peers with common interests in a supportive learning environment.

 BI 198 Biology and Zoology First-Year Seminar (1 credit)

 This seminar is appropriate for first-year biology majors.
 Faculty and researchers present various aspects of biology and introduce you to the biology major at OSU.
 Join our biology faculty and connect with your major early.

 ENGR 100 The Oregon State Engineering Student (3 credits)

 Enables students to be successful both at Oregon State and in their engineering careers.
 Illustrates and uses effective teaming practices that account for social justice and equity.
 Analyzes professional codes of conduct and ethical practices in engineering professions through the lens of multidisciplinary and societally relevant engineering challenges.
 Develops critical thinking skills to collaboratively identify engineering problems and to articulate possible solutions.
 Engages students in major exploration through the lens of engineering challenges.